ShalevL/Artificial-Intelligence-Project/README.md

 # Artificial-Intelligence-Project

-Grade 94.\n
-OpenGL Game with 4 characters, their movement depends on a pre-assessment of a maze with rooms and passages between them, each character uses A* Algorithm depending on the situation.
+OpenGL Game with 4 characters, their movement depends on a pre-assessment of a maze with rooms and passages between them, each character uses A* Algorithm depending on the situation, Grade 94.

 ![](https://github.com/ShalevL/Artificial-Intelligence-Project/blob/main/ai.png)